-- Seeing a good writer’s name and knowing I helped their career feels good.
+- Seeing a good writer’s name and knowing I helped their career feels good (hint hint).

 I feel no guilt now in abandoning books either.
 They’re not children, they’re invented things.
 If I don’t like it after 50 pages I owe the author nothing.
 In fact since I bought the book, I paid for the right to read as much or little as I please.
 Never finishing books is a different problem, and the solution for that is buying better books.